 Consequences of Breaching the AVO During a Compliance Check

-If the police find that you are breaching the AVO during a compliance check, several consequences may follow:
+If the police find you are breaching the AVO during a compliance check, several consequences may follow:

 • Legal Penalties: The maximum penalties for contravening an AVO are: